With online businesses taking over from brick and mortar shops, payment processing companies’ need keeps increasing.

 Digital security is one of the biggest priorities for a payment gateway to be trusted.
 Because payment gateways handle sensitive data, this software needs to meet a set of rules and security standards considered market standard.

-The standard that payment gateways need to meet is the Payment Card Industry Data Security Standard (PCI-DSS or PCI).
+According to Alan, the standard that payment gateways need to meet is the Payment Card Industry Data Security Standard (PCI-DSS or PCI).
 HTTPS protocols are one of the safest and secure options to protect the shopper’s personal information.

 Payment gateways usually charge a per-transaction fee for these types of transactions.
 For the payment process to succeed, you, as a merchant, need to work with a payment service provider who can set your payment gateway up correctly.